tuduce/TDX-Air-Mechanics/TDXAirMechanic/Documents/Implementation.md

   - Implemented with a periodic effect (`PeriodicForce`) on X/Y axes.
   - Magnitude/period tuned based on stall vs overspeed; parameters updated in-place with `SetParameters`.

+- Gear Vibration (new)
+  - Enabled when `profile.GearVibration == true` and `GearPosition >= 0.5` (gear down).
+  - Disabled automatically when gear is up or the aircraft is on the ground (`OnGround >= 0.5`).
+  - Implemented using two `PeriodicForce` effects (sine waves) on X/Y axes:
+    - Wave 1: lower frequency (~150 ms period), magnitude proportional to airspeed, up to 400.
+    - Wave 2: higher frequency (~22 ms period), phase-shifted, magnitude proportional to airspeed, up to 200.
+  - Magnitude scaling uses `IAS` normalized by `Barber` pole speed when available, otherwise a 250 KIAS reference.
+Effects are updated in-place when speed changes.

 - Trim
   - API: `IEffectsService.NudgeTrim(int pitchDelta, int rollDelta)`.
   - Logic: